BiDAlab/mEBAL/README.md

 ![Sin titulo](http://atvs.ii.uam.es/atvs/github/mEBAL/mEBAL_ICONO1.jpg)
 ***
 # About
-We present mEBAL, a multimodal database for eye blink detection and attention level estimation. mEBAL is a database which is initially introduced in [arXiv technical report](https://arxiv.org/abs/2006.05327) and then accepted by the [22nd ACM International Conference on Multimodal Interaction](http://icmi.acm.org/2020/).
+We present mEBAL [1], a multimodal database for eye blink detection and attention level estimation. mEBAL is a database which is initially introduced in [arXiv technical report](https://arxiv.org/abs/2006.05327) and then accepted by the [22nd ACM International Conference on Multimodal Interaction](http://icmi.acm.org/2020/).

 The eye blink frequency is related to the cognitive activity and automatic detectors of eye blinks have been proposed for many tasks including attention level estimation, analysis of neuro-degenerative diseases, deception recognition, drive fatigue detection, or face anti-spoofing.
 However, most existing databases and algorithms in this area are limited to experiments involving only a few hundred samples and individual sensors like face cameras.